eaedk/Iris-Classification-from-Data-to-Web-App/README.md

 # Iris-Classification-from-Data-to-Web-App

-## Installation

-You have two ways in order to setup and run this project.

-### Manual Setup
+## Setup

-For manual installation, you need to have [`Python3`](https://www.python.org/) on your system.
+To setup this project, you need to have [`Python3`](https://www.python.org/) on your system.
 Then you can clone this repo and being at the repo's `root :: repo_name> ...`  follow the steps below:

 - Windows: